MrRose765/glmap/README.md

 ```
 ### 2. Mapping Actions to Activities

 Use the schema defined in `ghmap/config/action_to_activity.json` to aggregate granular actions into high-level activities.
-This process is demonstrated in the `ghmap/mapping/activity_mapper.py`.
+This process is demonstrated in the `ghmap/mapping/activity_mapper.py` script.

 The **Action-to-Activity Mapping** is the second step in structuring GitHub contributor data.
 It builds on the Event-to-Action Mapping by grouping related actions into cohesive representations of high-level contributor tasks.
 Activities encapsulate the broader intent behind individual operations, making them valuable for understanding collaboration and task workflows. with the following mapping precess